ms/buildtogether.tech/src/thinking/index.md

     cram everything in the night before an exam [% b Kang2016 %].

-    You should also review material after each class, but not immediately after---take at least a half-hour break.
+    You should also review material after each class, but not immediately after—take at least a half-hour break.
 Doing this also helps you catch any gaps or mistakes in previous sets of notes while there's still time to correct them or ask questions.